Events and Observances

 - October is LGBT History Month, a U.S. observance started in 1994 to recognize lesbian, gay, bisexual and transgender history and the history of the gay-rights movement.

-- The second Monday is October is Indigenous Peoples' Day, recognized by our own Diversity Council, NASA - Native American Student Association, and ASLCC Student Government.
+- The second Monday is October is Indigenous Peoples' Day, recognized by our own Diversity Council, NASA - Native American Student Association, and Lane Student Government Association.
 Indigenous Peoples' Day is a holiday that celebrates and honors Native American peoples and commemorates their histories and cultures.

 - November is National Native American Heritage Month, which celebrates the history and contributions of Native Americans.
 (Established in 1990)